Auckland's draft Parking Strategy Auckland's draft Parking Strategy

 2015 Auckland Parking Strategy

 The 2015 Parking Strategy has been directing how we manage parking in Auckland.
-This document will be replaced when the draft Parking Strategy is adopted in April 2022.
+This document will be replaced when the draft Parking Strategy is adopted.